OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 ##### API Layer

-Lower-level calls are more difficult to defeat than higher level calls.
+Generally speaking, the less your mechanisms relies on operating operating system APIs to work, the more difficult it is to discover and bypass.
+Also, lower-level calls are more difficult to defeat than higher level calls.
+To illustrate this, let's have a look at a few examples.

-- System library: The feature relies on public library functions or methods.
-- System call: The anti-reversing feature calls directly into the kernel.
-- Self-contained: The feature does not require any library or system calls to work.

---[ TODO - add one example each ] --
+As you have learned in the

 ```c
 #define PT_DENY_ATTACH 31